Norma Jean 1986

 In January of 1970, Norma Jean decided to take a short vacation and visit her Aunt Rusty in California.
 She didn't know it at the time, but her plans to become a missionary were about to be derailed.

-visiting with her aunt for a week, she went to
+with her aunt for a week, she went to visit her

-visit her Puerto Rican friends from New York who
+Puerto Rican friends from New York who had relocated

-had relocated to Los Angeles and had become deeply
+to Los Angeles and had become deeply involved in a

-friends pressured her to join them and become part
+her to join them and become part of the "local

-of the "local church."
-Within a week she succumbed
+church."
+Within a week she succumbed to peer

-to peer pressure and found herself as involved in
+pressure and found herself as involved in the church

-the church as were her friends, even though Norma
+as were her friends, even though Norma Jean had

-Jean had already begun to have doubts about her
+already begun to have doubts about her faith in God.

-faith in God.
-During the summer of 1970, she met a
+During the summer of 1970, she met a cousin of one

-children.
-By the time her marriage was over, Norma
+later, with no children.
+By the time her marriage

-Jean had disassociated herself from the church and
+was over, Norma Jean had disassociated herself from

 She joined the Los Angeles Police Department as a civilian traffic officer in 1972.
 At the time, police women had to be 5'8" tall and were only assigned to indoor duties.
 Norma Jean was 5'4" and did not meet the height requirement to be a police woman, and she did not want an indoor job, either.

-officer, she was assigned to the nightwatch for most
+traffic officer, she was assigned to the nightwatch

-of her ten year career, working from 6 P.M. until 2
+for most of her ten year career, working from 6 P.M.

-A.M. out of the Rampart and Hollywood Divisions.
+until 2 A.M. out of the Rampart and Hollywood

-by her peers because she spent all her work hours
+because she spent all her work hours doing what she

-doing what she had been hired to do, and on many
+had been hired to do, and on many occasions she

-occasions she wrote in excess of 300 tickets a day.
+wrote in excess of 300 tickets a day.
+Her other

-Her other duties included directing traffic at the
+duties included directing traffic at the scene of an

 For all the work she did during her on duty hours, off duty Norma Jean liked to play just as hard as she worked.
 She found the handsome cops she worked with difficult to resist and dated many of them.
 From them she learned just about every 'deviant' sex act that can be done with another human being, even though many of these acts were still felonies at the time and every cop she dated was a felon under the law.
 After a short while, the novelty of dating cops wore off when she discovered that very, very few of them seemed interested in reciprocating pleasure, legal or otherwise.